RED SEA FISH SPECIES

 Additionally between ten and twenty per cent of Red Sea fish species are unknown of anywhere else in the world.
 This rich and unique but fragile diversity is due to the fringing reef which stretches for up to 2000 km along Egypt’s coastline alone and also to the low population levels of the surrounding coasts and the relatively (until recently) low level of commercial fishing activity.
 Most Egyptian commercial fishing takes place either in the Mediterranean or in the shallow waters of the Gulf of Suez over 500km north of Marsa Alam.

 Traditional and recreational fishing, providing they follow the environmental laws and guidelines, should not pose a critical threat to this amazing ecosystem.
+If you are interested please visit the fishing excursions page.

 The most important of these rules are